 More about the Hall of Fame event.

-The long awaited Appalachian Trail Museum celebrated its grand opening on National Trails Day, June 5, 2010.
+The long awaited Appalachian Trail Museum first began operating on National Trails Day, June 5, 2010.

 The museum is located